"Jan. 29, 2013 -- The American Academy of Pediatrics has issued the first-ever guidelines for the management of type 2 diabetes in children and teens.

-Hepatic Impairment: Liver enzymes should be measured prior to initiating treatment with AVANDIA.
-Therapy with AVANDIA should not be initiated if the patient exhibits clinical evidence of active liver disease or increased serum transaminase levels (ALT > 2.5X upper limit of normal at start of therapy).
+Liver enzymes should be measured prior to initiating treatment with AVANDIA.
+Therapy with AVANDIA should not be initiated if the patient exhibits clinical evidence of active liver disease or increased serum transaminase levels (ALT >2.5X upper limit of normal at start of therapy).
 After initiation of AVANDIA, liver enzymes should be monitored periodically per the clinical judgment of the healthcare professional.
-[See WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY.]
+[See WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY]

 Pentagonal film-coated TILTAB® tablet contains rosiglitazone as the maleate as follows:

-- 2 mg - pink, debossed with SB on one side and 2 on the other
+- 2 mg - pink, debossed with GSK on one side and 2 on the other

-- 4 mg - orange, debossed with SB on one side and 4 on the other
+- 4 mg - orange, debossed with GSK on one side and 4 on the other

-- 8 mg - red-brown, debossed with SB on one side and 8 on the other
+- 8 mg - red-brown, debossed with GSK on one side and 8 on the other

-Each pentagonal film-coated TILTAB tablet contains rosiglitazone as the maleate as follows: 2 mg-pink, debossed with SB on one side and 2 on the other; 4 mg-orange, debossed with SB on one side and 4 on the other; 8 mg-red-brown, debossed with SB on one side and 8 on the other.
+Each pentagonal film-coated TILTAB tablet contains rosiglitazone as the maleate as follows: 2 mg-pink, debossed with GSK on one side and 2 on the other; 4 mg-orange, debossed with GSK on one side and 4 on the other; 8 mg-red-brown, debossed with GSK on one side and 8 on the other.